peter-daniel/WDI7-project4/README.md

 - easy to use
 - no printouts
-- no printouts
-- no sicker boxes or ink stamps
+- no sticker boxes or ink stamps
 - accessible anywhere (mobile version in development)
 - instant animated/sound rewards for stars collected (in development)